Top 10 Delfonics Songs

 # 8 – Hey!
 Love

-Continuing with our Top 10 Delfonics songs list we turn to the great recording “Hey!
+Continuing with our Top 10 Delfonics songs list, we turn to the great recording “Hey!
 Love.”
-Within two seconds of this song’s introduction, you will be hooked into this one.
-The song was released on the group’s fourth album entitled Tell Me This Is a Dream.
+Within two seconds of this song’s introduction, you will be hooked on this one.
+The song was released on the group’s fourth album, entitled Tell Me This Is a Dream.
 The album was released in 1972.
 “Hey!
-Love,” was written by William Hart.
+Love” was written by William Hart.

 # 7 – I Told You So

-This great Delfonics song “I Told You So,” was released on the album Alive & Kicking.
-The album would serve as the last Delfonics studio album of their career.
+This great Delfonics song, “I Told You So,” was released on the album Alive & Kicking.
+The album would be the Delfonics’ last studio album.
 The record was released in 1974.
-Most of the songs on the album including “I Told You So,” were written by William Hart.
-The groove on this one is fabulous, the horns and strings gorgeous, and the vocals of course are to die for.
+Most of the songs on the album, including “I Told You So,” were written by William Hart.
+The groove on this one is fabulous, the horns and strings gorgeous, and the vocals, of course, are to die for.
 Pure Philly Soul at its finest.

 # 6 – Break Your Promise

-The song “Break Your Promise,” has always been a fan favorite.
-The song was released on the group’s first album La La Means I Love YouThe strings, the melody and the groove are very similar to the album’s big hit “La La Means I Love You.”
+The song “Break Your Promise” has always been a fan favorite.
+The song was released on the group’s first album, La La Means I Love YouThe strings, melody, and groove are very similar to the album’s big hit, “La La Means I Love You.”
 “Break Your Promise” was released as the album’s fourth single.
-It was very successful as it broke the Billboard’s Hot 100 Top 40 chart and peaked at number 35.
+It was very successful as it broke Billboard’s Hot 100 Top 40 chart and peaked at number 35.
 The song was written by Thom Bell and William Hart.

 # 5 – Funny Feeling

-As we enter the second half of our Top 10 Delfonics songs list we present a very Motown style type track entitled “Funny Feeling.”
-The song was released on the band’s third album entitled The Delfonics.
-Sounding somewhere in between The Temptations and the Fifth Dimension, “Funny Felling,” clocks in at under two and a half minutes.
+As we enter the second half of our Top 10 Delfonics songs list, we present a very Motown-style track entitled “Funny Feeling.”
+The song was released on the band’s third album, entitled The Delfonics.
+Sounding somewhere in between The Temptations and the Fifth Dimension, “Funny Feeling” clocks in at under two and a half minutes.
 It hits you hard and fast.
 Another great Thom Bell and William Hart composition.

 # 4 – Ready or Not Here I Come (Can’t Hide from Love)

-This amazing recording starts out with some intense minor key stings and low sounding horns of doom that creates a feeling of excitement that something special is on its way.
+This amazing recording starts out with intense minor-key stings and low-sounding horns of doom, creating a feeling of excitement that something special is on its way.
 It does not disappoint.
 This is easily one of the great soul recordings of the 1960s.“Ready or Not Here I Come (Can’t Hide from Love),” was released on the album La La Means I Love You It was the fifth single released form that amazing album.
 Even as the fifth single, it still broke the Billboard Top 40.
 The song was written by Thom Bell and William Hart.

-“Ready or Not Here I Come (Can’t Hide from Love),” is also one of the most covered Delfonics songs ever released.
-It has been sampled by many hip hop artists over the years and used as grooves for many hip hop songs from artists like Missy Elliot, Eminem, Nelly, Li Kim and more.
+“Ready or Not Here I Come (Can’t Hide from Love)” is also one of the most covered Delfonics songs ever released.
+It has been sampled by many hip-hop artists over the years and used as a groove in many hip-hop songs by artists like Missy Elliot, Eminem, Nelly, Lil Kim, and more.
 The song was also covered by The Jackson Five.

 # 3 – I’m Sorry